grafana/smtprelay/README.md

 The log level is `INFO` by default, and can be changed by setting `log_level`.

+### Tracing

+Tracing is done using OpenTelemetry.
+Only OTLP over gRPC is supported.
+The exporter can be configured with environment variables, such as `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT`.
+Sampling can be adjusted dynamically using the Jaeger sampler manager API.
+Set the sampling server URL with `JAEGER_SAMPLER_MANAGER_HOST_PORT`.

+Trace propagation uses the W3C Trace Context format, using email MIME headers as carriers.
+The header are assumed to be `traceparent` and `tracestate`.

+Note that only the relay's handling of the message itself is traced (after the `DATA` command), not the rest of the SMTP conversation.
+For this reason, the span's timing will miss the time spent before the `DATA` command.

 ### Docker

 We publish images on DockerHub at [`grafana/smtprelay`](https://hub.docker.com/r/grafana/smtprelay)